py-sdl/py-sdl2/README.txt

 Documentation
 =============
-If you just started with SDL and PySDL2, it is strongly recommended that you read through the tutorial of the documentation to understand.
+If you just started with SDL and PySDL2, it is strongly recommended that you read through the tutorial of the documentation to learn the basics.
 You can find the documentation at *doc/html* or online at http://pysdl2.readthedocs.org.

 License